oracle-livelabs/apex/online-book-store-app/12-onboarding/12-onboarding.md

 ## Task 3: Creating Email Verification for User SignUp - Page 100001

-Create the user signUp Page
+Create the User Sign Up Page

 1. On page designer toolbar, Navigate to **(+ v)** and click **Page**.